 Cold brew milk tea

-- 2 tea bags Earl Grey (or 2 tbsp loose Earl Grey)
+- 2 tea bags Earl Grey or 2 tablespoon loose Earl Grey

 Earl Grey ice cubes

-- 1 tea bag Earl Grey (or 1 tbsp loose Earl Grey)
+- 1 tea bag Earl Grey or 1 tablespoon loose Earl Grey

 - 1 cup hot water